Make one paid email verification request in five minutes

 - A dashboard-first workflow built around CSV uploads: use Kickbox or Emailable.

-InboxPolicy is built for agents making a real-time send decision per address, with SMTP evidence and an on-chain receipt attached, not for bulk list hygiene at the lowest unit cost.
+InboxPolicy is built for agents making a real-time send decision per address, with normalized signals and an on-chain receipt attached, not for bulk list hygiene at the lowest unit cost.

 | Option | Price | Account or key needed | Output | Best for |